Tromsø IL: 2002–present: Second spell in the top division

 Tromsø won the 1. divisjon in 2002, and was thus immediately re-introduced into the top division.

-Tromsø is the Norwegian top division club which has had the most coaches since 2000.
-Terje Skarsfjord (who also coached the club during its 1996 cup championship), Tommy Svensson (who made a brief return to the club to attempt to save it from relegation in 2001, ten years after having left the club for the Swedish national team), Trond Johansen, Per Mathias Høgmo, Otto Ulseth, Steinar Nilsen and Ivar Morten Normark have all coached the club at some time after the year 2000.
+Tromsø is the Norwegian top division club that has since 2000 had the highest coach turnover: Terje Skarsfjord (who coached the club during its 1996 cup championship), Tommy Svensson (who made a brief return to the club in 2001 to save it from relegation, after a ten years absence from the club for the Sweden national team), Trond Johansen, Per Mathias Høgmo, Otto Ulseth, Steinar Nilsen and Ivar Morten Normark.

-The 2003 season looked as if it would send Tromsø back to the first division, but they rescued their place in the Tippeligaen by scoring a winning goal three minutes into injury time in the season's final match against league champions Rosenborg BK.
-The arrival of Per Mathias Høgmo before the 2004 season proved to be a success.
-Tromsø had another good season and finished fourth in the league, which qualified them for the Royal League and, as a result of third-placed team SK Brann's victory in the cup that year, the UEFA Cup.
-After his first successful year, Høgmo opted not to extend his contract and his former assistant Otto Ulseth was promoted to head coach.
+The 2003 season looked as if Tromsø would return to the first division, but they rescued their place in the Tippeligaen by scoring a winning goal three minutes into injury time in the season's final match against league champions Rosenborg BK.
+The arrival of Per Mathias Høgmo before the 2004 season proved to be a success; Tromsø had another good season and finished fourth in the league, which qualified them for the Royal League and, as a result of third-placed team SK Brann's victory in the cup that year, the UEFA Cup.
+After his first successful year, Høgmo opted to forego extending his contract and his former assistant Otto Ulseth was promoted to head coach.

-The 2005 season began disappointingly and Ulseth was sacked after only 15 league matches, when Tromsø was struggling to avoid relegation.
+The disappointing 2005 season start had Ulseth sacked after only 15 league matches, all the while Tromsø was struggling to avoid relegation.
 The head coach for the remainder of the season became Ulseth's former assistant Steinar Nilsen, who managed to turn Tromsø's poor form around.
 After a club record five consecutive victories, Tromsø secured its place in the Tippeligaen with a 1–0 home win over Viking FK in the second-last matchday of the season.
 Tromsø also had the top scorer of the top division for the second time in history, as Ole Martin Årst finished the season with 16 goals.
 The club finished the season in eighth place.